NETWAYS/foreman-training/provisioning/05_discovery.md

 ### Create the virtual machine and when the PXE menu appears select "Foreman Discovery Image"

 Finish the wizard and let it boot from the default PXE configuration when the PXE menu appears select "Foreman Discovery Image" instead of
-"Chainload into bootloader on first disk".
+"Default local boot".
 The discovery image should boot now and report status "SUCCESS" on the console, then a system appears in the Foreman Web GUI in the "Discovery widget" named after the mac address with prefix "mac".